All Episodes

 He pulls up five minutes later, runs in the building.

-We were told he angrily added, this is BS, this is blanking BS.
+We were told he angrily added, This is BS.

-But Avenatti didn't give the presumption of innocence and due process, didn't even really drill down on the charges that his client was making that they put in an affidavit.
+But Avenatti didn't give the presumption of innocence in due process, didn't even really drill down on the charges that his client was making that they put in an affidavit.

 It'll be interesting to see what happens with Grassley's recommendation now to have a criminal referral.

-He's made a criminal referral for Aventi and Julie Sweat.
+He's made a criminal referral for Avenatti and Julie Swednik.

-I have to wonder, and there's no there's no antipathy here, animus here, because I say that Michael Avenatti deserves the presumption of innocence that he didn't afford Brett Kavanaugh.
+My point is this: I have to wonder, and there's no antipathy here, animus here, because I say that Michael Avenatti deserves the presumption of innocence, that he didn't afford Brett Kavanaugh.

-He deserves due process that he didn't do the due diligence that I think an attorney should have done with Sweatnik.
+He deserves due process, that he didn't do the due diligence that I think an attorney should have done with Swetnik.

 All the other stuff he does, all the TV does, I don't really care what he does.